GenerEcheverria/hci_2022/Deliveries/Delivery2.md

 |  Evaluation Document Second Delivery         | 1 | Jesús Estrella|

-This following table represents the contribution percentage of each member during this first delivery.
+This following table represents the contribution percentage of each member during the second delivery.

 | Member        | Points | Percentage         |
 | :---------------- | :---: | :--------------------: |